0cjs/8bitdev/src/monitor.md

 - `<`: Pop a word from the stack and set _cur_ and _next_ to that word.
   (Not actually a real command; it's just evaluating the special variable and interpreting the word as normal.)
-- `RD` (_bytelist_): Read into memory from currently selected device, starting at the "default load location" saved in the file, if present.
+- `RD` (_bytelist_): "Read Default" from current device into memory starting at the default load location saved in the file, if present.
 If a default load location is not present, generate an error.
+The file determines the data length.
+- `RN` (_bytelist_): "Read to _Next_" from current device into memory starting at _next_.
+The file determines the data length.
-- `RN` (_bytelist_): Read into memory starting at _next_ from currently selected device.
+- `RS` (_bytelist_): "Read Specified Size" from the current device into memory starting at _next_ up to (but not including) _end_, or until file data runs out.

+All `R` commands leave _cur_ and _end_ pointing to the start of the data read and one past the end of the data read, respectively. _end_ may be reset to the current block size by entering _cur_, `*`.

 ### Registers and Execution